Export Your Existing eBay Store to Amazon

 When it comes to the sales race, the guy using the mere-exposer method will always win.
 This is why Coca-Cola can sell us a bottle of sugar-water with unknown ingredients and still beat any other soda company even when it fails most blind taste test.
 This is why Many sellers are now seeking to expand their target-audience and sales.

-eBay Has a client base of 168 million buyers per month and Amazon attracts more than 85 million per month, when both are combined they have more than 250 million customers purchasing items each month.
+eBay has a client base of 168 million buyers per month and Amazon attracts more than 85 million per month, when both are combined they have more than 250 million customers purchasing items each month.

 This huge accessibility to buying customers is what makes selling on both of them simultaneously quiet an attractive proposition.
-In this article, we will explain how sellers can export all their products from eBay to Amazon.
+In this article, we will explain how sellers can export all their products from eBay store to Amazon.

 To understand the process, we will first focus on the main differences and difficulties that arise from this process and by the end of this article, we will try to provide an easy solution for each problem that was mentioned.